SPREAD BETTING FOR BEGINNERS – WHY SPREAD BETTING?

 What are the risks?

 In the above example, consider that, although your initial outlay is just £700 at our standard margin percentage (for pro clients), you could lose more than this amount due to sudden adverse market movements.
-In an extreme scenario you could still lose your full exposure of £14,000, for example if the public company goes bust and shares become worthless.
+In an extreme scenario you could still lose your full exposure of £14,000, for example if the public company becomes insolvent and shares become worthless.

 Before you apply for an account, please ensure that you familiarise yourself with the risks involved and that spread betting matches your investment objectives.
 You may wish to seek independent financial advice before applying for an account.
 If you are new to trading, we recommend that prior to applying for a live account you open an online Demo Account.